 Once applicants are registered as professionals with the regulator, they are expected to maintain their good character and uphold the same high standard of professional conduct.
 It is through the discipline process that registrants are held to account for their behaviour.
 In most regulators, registrants are not automatically subject to investigation due to criminal offences.
 However, anyone, including members of the public, may file a complaint against a registrant and conviction of a criminal offence would be grounds for a complaint and, subsequently, an investigation.

 Since regulators are concerned foremost with safety and the public interest, and secondly with the reputation of the profession, crimes that put into question whether a registrant can uphold those values are considered the most significant.
 Crimes of moral turpitude can therefore be the grounds for a finding of “conduct unbecoming a member” or its equivalent.

 During discipline and investigation a procedure similar to the registration process references is used: more than one individual is asked to comment on their own personal observations of behaviour, based on the complaint.

 The following examples illustrate how character has been evaluated by engineering regulators in Canada.

 5.1.1 Criminal background checks

-An applicant was enrolled in the engineer-in-training program and was nearing the point where they would be considered suitable for registration as an engineer.
-It was discovered that the applicant had a criminal record but had not divulged this information to the regulator at the time of application, despite a specific question to this effect on the application form.
-The Registration Committee interviewed the applicant to review the matter.
-The application for membership was subsequently denied on the grounds of a lack of good character for the following reasons:
+An applicant was enrolled in the engineer-in-training program.
+It was later discovered that the applicant did not accurately provide the mandatory criminal record information as requested on the application form.
+The Registration Committee of that regulator investigated the matter, conducted an interview with the applicant, and subsequently denied the application for membership based on the grounds of a lack of good character for the following reasons:

 - the applicant did not accept responsibility for the crimes that were committed,